Melly Goeslaw: 2010–2019: Mentoring new singers

-Goeslaw is also active scouting for new singers and assisting others, having supported the careers of pop singers Irwansyah and Acha Septriasa.
+Melly Goeslaw is also active scouting for new singers and assisting others, having supported the careers of pop singers Irwansyah and Acha Septriasa.
 In 2011 she invited aspiring singers to post videos of themselves singing her songs to YouTube or her Facebook profile, later noting that she had already discovered several new talents in that manner.
 As of 2011, she has written over 500 songs.
-Goeslaw released a compilation album, Balance, in January 2013.
+Melly Goeslaw released a compilation album, Balance, in January 2013.

 From September through November 2015, Goeslaw became judge on La Academia Junior Indonesia for their second season.

 In 2018, she provided soundtrack for Eiffel I'm in Love sequel, Eiffel...
 I'm in Love 2.
 On May, she collaborated with Hedi Yunus via "Lagu Religi" ("Religious Song").
 On July, she released World Head and Neck Cancer Day-dedicated single "Cahaya dalam Cahaya" ("Lights in Lights").
 Then, she also announced as collaborator of the self-written "Hara", produced by Rinaldy Yunardi.
-On September 6, she wrote "Bintang Di Hati" ("Stars in the Heart"), the theme song of Dancing in the Rain.
+On 6 September, she wrote "Bintang Di Hati" ("Stars in the Heart"), the theme song of Dancing in the Rain.
 This also became a theme song for television drama Samudra Cinta (Ocean of Love).

-On late 2019, Goeslaw held Ada Apa Dengan Cinta?
+On late 2019, Melly Goeslaw held Ada Apa Dengan Cinta?
 2 Live in Concert, which includes self-written soundtracks from other films and TV series, like "Pernikahan Dini" (from Pengantin Dini), "Tegar" (from Suami, Istri dan Dia), "Hati Yang Terpilih" (from Cinta Suci), "Cinta" (from Bintang), "Cinta Sejati" (from Habibie & Ainun), "Ku Bahagia" (from Ada Apa dengan Cinta?), "Bintang Di Hati" (from Dancing in the Rain and Samudra Cinta), and "Atas Nama Cinta" (from Cinta Fitri).

 Aside from its concert, she also collaborated with Rita Effendy to release Dian Pramana Poetra and Deddy Dhukun's hit "Kusadari".

-2020-present
+2020–present

-Beginning in 2020s, Goeslaw composed song for Izellah Conelly's "Hello".
+Beginning in 2020s, Melly Goeslaw composed song for Izellah Conelly's "Hello".
 Then, she released "Siap Terluka" ("Ready to be Hurt"), the soundtrack for Istri Kedua (Second Wife).
 In May 2020, she returned to release another religious single, "Berkumpul di Surga" ("Gathering in Heaven").